rbalestr-lab/stable-pretraining/README.md

 ## 🚀 PyTorch Lightning → stable-pretraining

 While PyTorch Lightning is powerful, `stable-pretraining` is specifically designed for multimodal pretraining with utilities that make self-supervised learning cleaner and more observable.
+The key difference: you only define a `forward` function that returns a dictionary with `"loss"` and any quantities to monitor—no need to override `training_step` or `validation_step`.
+All model components are passed as kwargs to `spt.Module`.

 <table>
 <tr>